 Having said that, I would ask why Lucic got a penalty at all, but that's another matter.
 In the meantime, the general status quo vitriol against Lucic (gutless hit?
 What a suck!) is typical of this wacko hockey culture.

-I say heck no. If he leaves the crease (out of the pocket or out of position), then he's a player, and if he's attempting to play a puck that is being contended by an opponent, he should be checkable just like any other player playing the puck.
+As far as I'm concerned, if a goaltender whines like a sucky baby when players enter his crease, and then he leaves his special place, his crease, then he's a player, and if he's attempting to play a puck that is being contended by an opponent, he should be checkable just like any other player playing the puck.
 He's not disadvantaged - he's got more protective padding than any other player.
 If his skates and heavy stick make it difficult to play the puck, well duh, that's because they weren't designed for him to function out of position doing something his role does not call for.

 Here's a newsflash, Einstein - you're the goaltender, get your ass back in the crease and tend the goal.